2022 NFL Draft: How to watch, first-round order, and when the Patriots are picking - The Boston Globe

 0: The number of draft-day trades the Patriots made in 2004.
 It’s the only draft in which the Patriots haven’t made a draft-day trade under Bill Belichick.

-5: The Patriots are selecting 21st overall for the fifth time.
-Things didn’t work out for running back Laurence Maroney (2006) in New England, but Daniel Graham (2002) was a productive tight end on two Super Bowl winners in the mid 2000s, Chandler Jones (2012) blossomed into a Pro Bowl pass rusher in New England, and defensive tackle Vince Wilfork (2004) is finalist for the Patriots Hall of Fame this year.
+5: The Patriots are selecting 21st overall for the seventh time.
+Things didn’t work out for running back Laurence Maroney (2006) in New England, but Daniel Graham (2002) was a productive tight end on two Super Bowl winners, Chandler Jones (2012) blossomed into a Pro Bowl pass rusher in New England, and defensive tackle Vince Wilfork (2004) is finalist for the Patriots Hall of Fame this year.

-8: New England has chosen at least one offensive lineman for eight straight drafts, dating back to 2014.
+8: New England has chosen at least one offensive lineman for eight straight drafts.

 15: After making two selections from Alabama (Mac Jones and Christian Barmore) and two more from Oklahoma (Ronnie Perkins and Rhamondre Stevenson) in 2021, the Patriots have selected multiple players from the same school on 15 occasions.

-23: Boston College and Michigan are the happiest hunting grounds for the Patriots, taking 23 players from each school over the years.
+23: Boston College (23 players) and Michigan (22) are favorite targets for the Patriots.

 83: The Patriots have made 83 draft-day trades in 22 drafts under Bill Belichick, 19 more than any other team.